HIV Care and Sexual Health Assessment for American Indian and Alaska Native Patients

 About this Independent Study

 This activity was originally released on October 1, 2018 and is available for continuing education credit until September 30, 2020.

 This course will help prepare you to provide optimal HIV prevention, screening and treatment in any primary care setting.
 You will learn practical tips for performing a brief sexual health assessment and how to provide HIV and sexual health services in a culturally sensitive manner to people of all genders and sexual orientations.
-Cardea designed this four-module online learning course in partnership with the Urban Indian Health Institute, a division of the Seattle Indian Health Board (SIHB/UIHI).
+These learning modules were created and funded by Urban Indian Health Institute, a Tribal Epidemiology Center that serves Urban Indian Health Programs across the nation.
+They recognize research, data, and evaluation as indigenous values while utilizing the strengths of western science and staying grounded in traditional ways of knowing.
+Their mission is to decolonize data, for indigenous people, by indigenous people.
 Each of the modules includes a written transcript of the audio/narration that is approximately 30-40 minutes in length.